amolabs/docs/qs_val.md

 In order to run a validator node, you need a physical server with a stable internet connection or a virtual machine on a cloud service(Amazon AWS, Google cloud, Microsoft Azure or similar services).
-In this guide, we assume typical Ubuntu Linux or MacOS is instlalled on the host machine.
+In this guide, we assume typical Ubuntu Linux or MacOS is installed on the host machine.

 ### Install necessary packages
 Connect to a terminal of the server machine and install Docker and git as root: